Black Honey Bees in America

 The dark bee of Northern Europe originated in Southern France.
 From there, they extended into the Northern and Eastern regions of Europe.

 Also, called the German Black Bee, their scientific name is Apis mellifera mellifera.
-These insects have a dark abdomen and thorax.
+These insects have a very dark abdomen and thorax.

 Keep in mind however, we are not only referring to the color of the honey bee but rather the genetics.

-Colonists wanted the products that bee colonies provide.
+Early settlers brought the bees along because they wanted the products that bee colonies provide.
 Honey and beeswax are valuable resources that have many uses.

 There are no native honey bees in the US.
 But, beehives were established in the area of Virginia as early as 1622.

-Each type of honey bee has certain genetic traits.
+Each breed of honey bee has certain genetic traits.
 These tendencies include: defensiveness vs calm, good honey producer, swarm prone or less likely to swarm.
 All are important to beekeepers in terms of hive management.

 The German Black Bees were known to be rather fierce individuals.
 They were runny on the comb, prone to stinging and very defensive.